-RTP Stipend Scholarship recipients will have access to a combined total of $2,000 to assist with their costs associated with undertaking their HDR at UniSC.
-Funds can be used towards relocation costs, overseas student health cover, publication or thesis printing.
+RTP Stipend Scholarship recipients will also have access to a combined total of $2,000 to assist with their relocation costs associated with undertaking their HDR at UniSC.

 Require further information?

 Please see the Research Training Program Scholarship- Schedule of Conditions for further details.
 The Department of Education and Training has a website on the Research Training Program and has established a FAQ specifically for HDR.
 You can also contact the UniSC Graduate Research School with any questions.